Roberto Molina (footballer, born 2001)

-Roberto Molina (born 28 January 2001) is a Salvadoran professional footballer who plays for USL Championship club Las Vegas Lights and the El Salvador national team.
+Roberto Molina (born 28 January 2001) is a Salvadoran professional footballer who plays as a winger for the El Salvador national team.

 Career

 Youth

 Molina played with the USSDA Barca Residency academy for 3 years prior to attending college.

 College

 In 2019, Molina attended the University of California, Irvine to play college soccer.
 In his freshman season, Molina made 19 appearances, scoring 3 goals and tallying 3 assists for the Anteaters.
 There was no 2020 season in the Big West Conference due to the COVID-19 pandemic.

 Professional

 On 5 April 2021, Molina was announced as a signing for USL Championship side Las Vegas Lights, opting to pursue a professional career and leaving college early.
 Molina made his professional debut on 5 May 2021, starting in a 5–0 loss to LA Galaxy II.

-On 11 January 2022, Molina was selected 45th overall in the 2022 MLS SuperDraft by Colorado Rapids.
+On January 11, 2022, Molina was selected 45th overall in the 2022 MLS SuperDraft by Colorado Rapids.

+On May 18, 2023, Molina signed with USL Championship club Indy Eleven.
+The club announced that Molina would return for the 2024 USL Championship season on January 12, 2024.

+Molina was transferred to USL Championship club Miami FC as part of a swap deal on April 11, 2024.